-- Never touch, or allow any object to come into contact with, the rotating parts. - Model engine fuel is poisonous.
+• Never touch, or allow any object to come into contact with, the rotating parts.

+Model engine fuel is poisonous.
 Do not allow it to come into contact with the eyes or mouth.
-Always store it in a clearly marked container and out of the reach of children. - Model engine fuel is also highly flammable.
+Always store it in a clearly marked container and out of the reach of children.

+Model engine fuel is also highly flammable.
 Keep it away from open flame, excessive heat, sources of sparks, or anything else which might ignite it.
 Do not smoke or allow anyone else to smoke, near to it.

-Model engines generate considerable heat.
+- Never operate your engine in an enclosed space.
+Model engines, like automobile engines, exhaust deadly carbonmonoxide.
+Run your engine only in an open area. - Model engines generate considerable heat.
 Do not touch any part of your engine until it has cooled.
-Contact with the muffler (silencer), cylinder head or exhaust header pipe, in particular, may result in a open area.
+Contact with the muffler (silencer), cylinder head or exhaust header pipe, in particular, may result in a serious burn.

-serious burn.